AdobeDocs/journey-optimizer.es-ES/help/using/configuration/primary-email-addresses.md

 <!--1.
 You can also select an additional field to use as secondary email address.
 This allows you to determine which field to use if the primary field is empty for a profile. -->

-## Anular el campo de ejecución predeterminado {#override-default-execution-address}
+## Anular el campo de ejecución predeterminado en los parámetros de recorrido {#override-execution-address-journey}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_execution_address"